afullhart/KGClimateClass/issueresponse.md

 Hello, thanks for considering our paper and we hope that it is within scope.
+I will provide details on suggested reviewers and remaining checklist items.

 **Suggested Reviewers**